Disclaimer : Katekyo Hitman Reborn! belongs to Akira Amano.

-She actually gave that question some serious thought.
+She gave that question some serious thought for a moment.

 Over the years, her morals had changed a bit from what Rachel had to now.
 She didn't care much either way for the idea of stealing for a living, the only thing she kept to was ensuring that whoever she stole from would be able to afford the misfortune without too much trouble.

 "That'd take some almost unreal skills, girl."
-Dmitriy informed her absently, finally fully rolling out from under the probably stolen sedan to pick himself up and actually look her in the eye and have the rest of the conversation.
+Dmitriy informed her absently, finally fully rolling out from under the probably stolen sedan to pick himself up and look her in the eye.
+Just so they could have the rest of the conversation able to see one another, and so he could wind down from whatever he had been working on.
 "You know you're probably already on someone's watch list by now, right?"

 An errant thought of her recent major wanderings made the young thief smirk at was arguably her best friend right now.
 "Then I'll be the World's Greatest Thief.
 Never caught, only suspected."